devel0x/electronero/README.md

 ### Future Token Improvements
 Tokens can now be burned or minted as needed.
 Future updates may extend the token system with additional governance features.

+### New Features
+Electronero now supports Semi-Fungible Tokens (SFTs) similar to ERC‑1155.
+Wallet and RPC commands allow creating and transferring SFT units using the same privacy preserving mechanisms as normal tokens.
+SFT data is stored in `~/.bitelectronero/sfts.bin` and synchronized via the network.
+Future upgrades will add richer metadata and marketplace integration.